 But, okay, I understand what you’re saying here.
 2 days in Berlin isn’t a lot of time at all given the capital of Germany is packed with many museums and day trips.
 You could easily spend a week in Berlin and not see everything.

-My own 2 days in Berlin itinerary will help get you started with planning a great trip to Germany’s capital city.
-Onward!
+My own 2 days doing a solo trip was amazing.
+So I hope this Berlin itinerary will help get you started with planning a great trip to Germany’s capital city.

 Welcome to Berlin, my friend.
 You’re in for a real educational treat by choosing this destination.